nongrata081/ai-ideas/ai-ideas-nextra/pages/product/features/software-engineer-ai/codebase-maintainer-ai.en-US.md

 # Codebase Maintainer AI

+- an open-source tool with ensuring that the implemented **solution intent** still works fine after updates (dependencies bump, code patches, etc)
+  - Have a page to list all dependencies & their versions used in the project (node version, npm version, etc.)

+---

 [depshub](https://depshub.com/)

 what about open-source? quite sure it can become a built-in github feature one day.
 A matter of time.